 - Bacterial infections – A 2004 study12 funded by the National Center for Complementary and Alternative Medicine (NCCAM) found that TTO may be used as an adjunctive treatment for wounds, and may even help treat severe infections like methicillin-resistant Staphylococcus aureus (MRSA).
 However, large, well-designed clinical trials are lacking, and the jury is still out on whether tea tree oil really has this potential.

-Smaller-scale clinical studies on tea tree oil revealed TTO's potential for treating athlete's foot, dandruff, lice, gingivitis, and genital infections.
+Smaller-scale clinical studies on tea tree oil revealed TTO's potential for helping treat athlete's foot, dandruff, lice, gingivitis, and genital infections.

 In aromatherapy, tea tree oil is said to be helpful in alleviating chest and head congestion, stuffy nose,13 and other symptoms of colds and flu, especially when used in steam inhalation.
 Steam inhalation clears the congested nasal passages and kills bacteria.
 Adding an antiviral essential oil like TTO makes it that much more effective.
 Just add a few drops to a steaming bowl of hot (purified) water, cover your head with a towel, and breathe in the vapors for five to 10 minutes.
 Adding a few drops of tea tree oil to your bathwater may also help stop a cold from developing.14